lindpatr/Eval/BiDir/readme.md

-# Evaluation EFR32xG22 - Unidirectional
+# Evaluation EFR32xG22 - Bidirectional

 ## Introduction

-The applicarion implements a role of
+The application implements a "ping pong" party between 2 EV boards.
+Each board has to play a role.
+The role are:

-* Master Transmitter
+* Master
-* Slave Receiver
+* Slave

+Each boards is transmitting and receiving, alternatively.

+* Master TX - Slave RX - Slave Tx - Master RX and so on

+In case of an error

+> TX Error: board retransmits
+> RX Error: board is listening
+> RX Timeout: Master initiate a TX and Slave is listening to avoid deadlock in the party
+> TX Timeout: not yet implemented

 ## Compile directives